 Glossary of Relief Valve TermsWhy a Glossary of Relief Valve Nomenclature?

-Relief Valves and Bursting Disks both share a range of terminology that isn't usually encountered in other areas of instrumentation engineering.
+Relief Valves and Bursting Discs (or Rupture Discs as they are also known) both share a range of terminology that isn't usually encountered in other areas of instrumentation engineering.
 In fact in some organisations it is mechanical or process engineers who specify pressure relief devices, not C&I engineers.

 The pressure increase above the Maximum Allowable Working Pressure of a vessel during discharge through a pressure relief device.
 It is either expressed in pressure units or percentage.